1. POLICY STATEMENT

 The Site allows you to interact with Absolute in a number of ways, such as using the ‘contact us’ form or providing you with our contact telephone number so that you can call us.
 If you do choose to contact us in any way, and, in doing so, provide us with your personal information, we will collect that information for our own use and for the purposes described in more detail below.

-(whether through the Site, or by using the contact information in the Site to do so), we will collect the following personal information from you:
+Where you choose to subscribe to receive our newsletters, or otherwise contact us (whether through the Site, or by using the contact information in the Site to do so), we will collect the following personal information from you:

 i. your full name;